בְּרֵאשִׁית

 יז

 Knowledge is responsibility.
-If ADAM does not take from the Tree of Knowledge, he would be like a baby not knowing what his action’s consequences would bring.
-So, it would be up to God to take care of him all of ADAM’s life.
-And his life would probably last forever since he could keep eating from the Tree of Life.
-[The Tree of Life is like nutrition; you must keep taking from it to keep you alive forever].
+If ADAM had not taken from the Tree of Knowledge, he would have been like a baby, not knowing what the consequences of his actions would bring.
+So, it would be up to YHVH to take care of him all of ADAM’s life.
+And his life would probably last forever since the people from those days lived for hundreds, if not thousands, of years.
 On the other hand, if ADAM acquires the knowledge to distinguish right from wrong.
 Then, it would be ADAM’s responsibility for his actions.
 This is our lives in a nutshell.
-We are born unable to distinguish right from wrong; here is where parents come in to teach us the fundamental rights and wrongs.
-As we grow older, we are taught to study the Teachings of the Torah to comply with what the Creator knows is good or bad for us.
+We are born unable to distinguish right from wrong; here, parents come in to teach us the fundamentals of right and wrong.
+As we grow older, we are taught to study the Teachings of the Torah to comply with what the Creator knows is good or bad for us and others.

 The following is what Malbim 1809 – 1879 said: